From the ancient and beautiful Italian island of Sicily

 Prominent among bearers of this surname in early times was Marchetto Cara (c.

 1470-1525), an Italian composer, lutenist and singer of the Renaissance; Cecco del Caravaggio, a painter born in 1571 near Milan.
 He is most famous for his technique of "Chiaroscuro" or light and dark contrast.
-Some of his most...
-Another 99 words (7 lines of text) are included under the topic Early Cari Notables in all our PDF Extended History products and printed products wherever possible.
+Some of his most famous works include The Calling of St. Matthew, and David with the Head of Goliath.
+Others include Gioffredo Caroli, who was the mayor of...
+Another 75 words (5 lines of text) are included under the topic Early Cari Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Cari family to the New World and Oceana